Location: Pompeii, Italy

 Affiliation: University of Maryland, University of Georgia, and Western Oregon University

-Project Director: Betty Jo Mayeske, Robert C. Curtis, and Benedict J. Lowe
+Project Director: Betty Jo Mayeske, Robert C. Curtis, Lisa Kahn, and Benedict J. Lowe

 The research goal is to analyze the patterns of daily life in Pompeii by a noninvasive study of the structures that are associated with the storage, distribution, preparation, serving, and consumption of food and drink.
 These structures will include all categories of Residential, Commercial, Public, Religious, and Other.
 Over 1,435 structures will be documented by measurements, sketches, and photographs.
 The information will be organized into a comprehensive electronic database, Food and Drink in Ancient Pompeii Codex, that will include the structure address, floor plans, features shown in original drawings, video, and digital, color, black/white photographs.
 A printed guide will also be prepared.
 The spatial relationships of structures to one another will be analyzed to determine the patterns of daily life, by using a Geographic Information System (GIS).
 From our analysis of ancient Pompeii, we hope to gain insight into city-planning and to learn about building an enduring and healthy urban environment in the 21st century.